 NEXT!
 Want more period-inspired ideas for your home?
 Click any image below to browse our moodboard of suggestions...

-3 ways to incorporate a monochrome palette into your home
+7 ways to add some spring cheer into your home